happihound/MiniMapPlotting/README.md

 *   `<MAPNAME>` is the name of the map you want to use.
 The valid names are 'KC', 'WE', 'OLY', 'SP', 'BM'.
 *   `<RATIO>` is the aspect ratio of the map.
 The valid ratios are '4by3', '16by9', '16by10'.

+**Additional Information**

+You need to provide the cropped minimap extracted from the video's frames.
+The minimap should be cropped to only show the minimap and nothing else.
+We provide a method of cropping shown in the `cropMinimap.py` file.
+You can run the cropMinimap with the following command:

+    python extractMiniMap.py -ratio=<RATIO>

+Where:

+*   `<RATIO>` is the aspect ratio of the map.
+The valid ratios are '4by3', '16by9', '16by10'.

+You don't need to use our code for the cropping, but it is provided as a convenience.

 Example
 -------